Netflix/atlas-docs/docs/overview.md

 With this setup we can show the last 6h of data as long as clients can successfully publish.
 The data is all in memory sharded across machines in the 6h clusters.
-Because the data and index are all in memory on the local node each instance is self contained and doesn't need any external service to function.
+Because the data and index are all in memory on the local node each instance is self-contained and doesn't need any external service to function.
 We typically run multiple mirrors of the 6h cluster so data is replicated and we can handle loss of an instance.
 In AWS we run each mirror in a different zone so that a zone failure will only impact a single mirror.

-The publish cluster needs to know all of the instance in the mirror cluster and takes care of splitting the traffic up so it goes to the correct shard.
+The publish cluster needs to know all the instance in the mirror cluster and takes care of splitting the traffic up, so it goes to the correct shard.
 The set of mirror instances and shards are assigned based on slots from the [Edda](https://github.com/Netflix/edda) [autoScalingGroups API](https://netflix.github.io/edda/rest-api/#apiv2group).
 Since the set of instances for the mirrors change rarely, the publish instances can cache the Edda